teddylear/shell_config/journal/general_config.md

-# Stuffs
+# General Stuffs

-- Also change name of the repo to dotfiles
+# Mac
+- amethyst, in README for mac.
 - Have to add iterm2 settings to github

-- ranger settings
-- amethyst, in README for mac.
-Should I be able to autosetup ubuntu?
+# Ubuntu
+- find a good terminal emulator that I want to use for this
 - How to change daily desktop background on rotation, should make a folder for this
 - Have to setup i3 configuration in here